prakharsdev/Air-Boltic-Analytics-Engineering/README.md

 These are accessible via dbt’s ref() function and simulate data coming from a raw data lake or external S3 source.

+### Synthetic Data Source: `trips.csv`

+The `trips.csv` file included in the `seeds/` directory is manually generated synthetic data to simulate a realistic fact table of flight activity.
+Since no real transactional dataset was available, I curated this data based on plausible assumptions for:

+* Customer-to-flight mappings
+* Flight durations
+* Departure dates across a historical window
+* Ticket pricing logic
+* Route distances and timestamps

+**Purpose of `trips.csv`**:

+* To enable meaningful transformation logic in `stg_trips` and `fct_trips`
+* To demonstrate how incremental loading can work using the `updated_at` timestamp
+* To build and test dbt snapshot capabilities on time-evolving data

+In production, this data would originate from a real-time order or booking system and land in cloud storage (e.g., S3).
+But for this assignment, it serves as a strong foundation for simulating downstream modeling, testing, and freshness monitoring workflows.

 ### Staging Layer